mtymek/blast-base-url/README.md

 Blast\BaseUrl
 =============
+Just another fork of mtymek/blast-base-url...
+Not exactly!
+The development of mtymek/blast-base-url apparently stopped in 2019, so here we go, strip the cruft and get back to PHP7.4 - 8.1

 This package detects base URL of web application.
 It is useful when you need your app to be served from subdirectory (like `http://localhost/my-project/public`).
 This can